-Not recommended under 8, PG to 13 (Themes, scary scenes)
+Not suitable under 8; parental guidance to 13 (themes, scary scenes)

 This topic contains: